Ahhh, Honolulu.

 Eastern Honolulu is a large district situated east of the city centre.
 Unlike other areas of the city, Eastern Honolulu is often overlooked by travellers but this residential neighbourhood has so much to offer visitors.

 The city is situated along the southeast coast of Oahu.
-It covers an area of 177 square kilometres and is divided into a total of 35 neighborhoods.
+It covers an area of 177 square kilometers and is divided into a total of 35 neighborhoods.
 This guide will highlight the “must-sees” in Honolulu’s best neighborhoods.

 Waikiki is also one of the best places to stay in Honolulu if you’re on a budget because it’s where you’ll find the highest concentration of hostels on the island.
 It is also home to many of the best villas in Honolulu for those wanting a more luxurious vacation.

-And finally, set north of the city centre is Manoa.
+And finally, set north of the city center is Manoa.
 One of the coolest places to stay in Honolulu, Manoa is a great neighborhood to stay in if you’re looking for a break from the hustle and bustle and to enjoy a relaxing vacation surrounded by nature.

-Honolulu’s Best Neighborhoods to Stay in
+Honolulu’s Five Best Neighborhoods to Stay in

 Now, let’s take a look, in more detail, at the best places in Honolulu to stay during your Hawaii trip.

-#1 Downtown – Where to Stay in Honolulu for Your First Time
+1. Downtown – Where to Stay in Honolulu for Your First Time

 Culture vultures will love exploring the walkable streets of Downtown Honolulu.
 Here you’ll find several excellent museums as well as world-class art galleries and cultural institutions, which host works from renowned artists and masters to local legends and up-and-coming talent.